nrkorte/McGraw-Bot/README.md

 How to use:

 1. Install the required dependencies.
-You will need Python v3.1 or higher, Selenium, and a Chromedriver.
-I recommend you use the
-Chromedriver I have on here.
-For this program to work the Chromedriver needs to be named "Chromedriver" (without quotes) and needs to be in the same directory as the bot.
-Chromedriver should have pop-ups enabled by default but you may need to turn them on manually.
+To do this, download the contents of this GitHub repository and open up a terminal.
+Change directories until you see the files and type "./dependencies" to install all of them.
+After this is done, you should have everything you need to start the program.
+This is a LINUX-based program and needs to be run as such.
+This means that it can be run directly from the terminal of a Mac or Linux computer, but if you are on Windows, you will need to run it from a Linux terminal.
+There are many ways to go about that, but the easiest in my opinion is to run it from VSCode.

 [The program might take 10-15 seconds to start the first time you attempt to open Chromedriver]